alexVarela01/monetis/README.md

 ### Security & API Configuration

 - `JWT_SECRET` – Secret key for signing JSON Web Tokens (JWTs).
-- `API_KEY` – API key for authentication in external integrations (used only for the cleanup process).
+- `CRON_SECRET` – CRON key for authentication in vercel cron (used only for the cleanup process).

 ## Prisma